Mynachdy is a Grade II listed building in the Isle of Anglesey local planning authority area, Wales. First listed on 2 September 1952. Gentry house.

 Description

-The interior was not inspected at the time of the survey.
-Said (by RCAHMW) to have been modernised, but to contain panelled doors with moulded architraves and cornices to the living room and rear wing.
-Some original oak wall panelling in the living room and original fireplace with bolection moulded architrave.
-Late C17 staircase with turned balusters, moulded string and panelled newels.
-Some chamfered beams.
+The interior was not inspected during the survey, but is reported by RCAHMW to have been modernised.
+It is said to contain panelled doors with moulded architraves and cornices in the living room and rear wing.
+Original oak wall panelling remains in the living room, along with an original fireplace featuring a bolection moulded architrave.
+There is a late 17th-century staircase with turned balusters, a moulded string, and panelled newels.
+Some chamfered beams are also present.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.